 Setting timers and alarms

-I frequently needtriggers (aka timers and alarms) to remind me of future things I need to do, like take a break (as per the Pomodoro practice mentioned earlier), go to the post office before it closes, check the wood stove which I left on updraft, make a phone call, etc. I used to use small digital timers to do this (I have three in my office and two in other places in my home) but with Siri on my wrist it’s simple to say “Hey Siri, set a timer for ten minutes”, or “Hey Siri, set an alarm for 12:30 pm”.
-Siri faithfully reminds me with a haptic tap when my timer or alarm is due, and I can stop it with a single tap or pause/snooze it with a slide and tap or a Siri command.
+I frequently need triggers (aka timers and alarms) to remind me of future things I need to do.
+For example, take a break (as per the Pomodoro practice mentioned earlier), go to the post office before it closes, check the wood stove which I left on updraft, make a phone call, etc. I used to use small digital timers to do this.
+But with Siri on my wrist it’s simple to say “Hey Siri, set a timer for ten minutes”, or “Hey Siri, set an alarm for 12:30 pm”.
+Siri faithfully reminds me with a haptic tap when my timer or alarm is due.
+I can stop it with a single tap or pause/snooze it with a slide and tap or a Siri command.

-Setting triggers on my watch via Siri is so convenient and easy to use that I set many more reminders than I did before, enhancing my less-than-perfect memory and improving the likelihood that I’ll actually be doing what I’ve agreed to do when I need to do it.
+Setting triggers via Siri is so easy that I set many more reminders than I did before.
+This enhances my imperfect memory and improves the likelihood that I’ll actually be doing what I’ve agreed to do when I need to do it.

 I wear my watch pretty much all the time, including while I sleep.
 No, the watch has not become a fetish object or a substitute teddy bear, but I’m taking advantage of a sleep app Pillow to monitor my sleep.
-It’s a fully functional free app, though you can pay $4.99 (which I did) to unlock a few features like unlimited sleep history.
-As I age, my sleep quality has declined (at least it feels that way) and Pillow provides an interesting window into my mysterious nighttime experiences, allowing me to explore the effects of bedtime routines, medication, etc.
+It’s a fully functional free app, though you can pay $4.99 (which I did) to unlock a few extra features.
+As I age, my sleep quality has declined (at least it feels that way).
+Pillow provides an interesting window into my sleep, allowing me to explore the effects of bedtime routines, medication, etc.

-I’ve learned, for example, that I don’t sleep as much as I thought I did, and that I hardly snore (the app includes optional recording of sound via the watch microphone).
-Although the pretty graphs of your sleep state aren’t totally accurate — I sometimes know I was dreaming when I woke but the app doesn’t think I was in REM state— day-to-day comparison is enlightening and helps me improve my sleep hygiene.
+I’ve learned, for example, that I don’t sleep as much as I thought I did.
+Also, I hardly snore (the app includes optional recording of sound via the watch microphone).
+The pretty graphs of my sleep state aren’t totally accurate — I sometimes know I was dreaming when I woke but the app doesn’t think I was in REM state.
+But day-to-day comparison is enlightening and helps me improve my sleep hygiene.

 Ergonomics, comfort & ease of use

 I’ve owned quite a few watches over the years.
 Whenever I’ve looked for a new one I’ve had a hard time finding a watch face I like.
-My criteria seem simple: an analog face that shows all the hour numerals, a second hand, and a readable day of the week and date.
+My criteria seem simple.
+An analog face that shows all the numerals, a second hand, and a readable day of the week and date.
 Sounds straightforward, but less than 1% of conventional watches supply this combination.

-This isn’t a problem with Apple watches, which come with plenty of customizable faces, and I quickly created exactly what I wanted (see the screenshot).
-You can have multiple faces for different circumstances available with a swipe, but the one I use — exactly the time and date interface I want plus my activity rings and the day’s temperature forecast — handles what I need at a glance.
+This isn’t a problem with Apple watches, which come with plenty of customizable faces.
+I quickly created exactly what I wanted (see the screenshot).
+You can have multiple faces for different circumstances available with a swipe.
+The one I use handles what I need at a glance.

-After years of wearing leather bands that eventually distort and fall apart, I love my Milanese Loop: the first comfortable metal band I’ve ever worn.
+After years of wearing leather bands that eventually distort and fall apart, I love my Milanese Loop.
+It’s the first comfortable metal band I’ve ever worn.
 The infinitely adjustable magnetic metal closure is brilliant and works perfectly.
-I bought the Apple version, but some of the imitation bands that cost a fraction of Apple’s price have good reviews.
+I bought the Apple version.
+Some of the imitation bands that cost a fraction of Apple’s price have good reviews.

 Notifications are convenient and completely customizable.
-I appreciate the automatic “do not disturb” feature at night, and the ease with which it can be turned on with a slide and tap while meditating or doing yoga.
+I appreciate the automatic “do not disturb” feature at night.
+It’s easily turned on with a slide and tap while meditating or doing yoga.
 Even the watch’s “flashlight”, though dim, has been useful far more than I expected.

-The watch requires you to own an iPhone and most functionality is only available when the phone is within Bluetooth range.
-This is rarely a problem for me, since I tend to keep my phone in my pocket, but might be inconvenient for some people.
+The watch requires you to own an iPhone.
+Most functionality is only available when the phone is within Bluetooth range.
+This is rarely a problem for me, since I tend to keep my phone in my pocket, but might be inconvenient for some.
 (The LTE cellular model adds phone-free calls and messaging, but battery consumption is understandably high if used extensively and, of course, there’s an additional monthly carrier fee.)